-Open Access academic journals published at the University of Kent.
+Open Access academic journals published at the University of Kent with zero costs to authors and readers.

 The AJPP is a fully open-access, double-blind, peer reviewed journal with a specific remit for contemporary work which addresses transdisciplinary, work-related, enquiry into practice applications of new knowledge, technology, discussion, research or practice-based innovation.